Second Niger bridge: Location and situation

 The Second Niger Bridge crosses the Niger between the cities of Asaba the capital of Delta State which is rich in oil in the west and Onitsha in the east.
-When completed, it will be the last bridge over the Niger River before it branches into its delta arms.
+It is the last bridge over the Niger River before it branches into its delta arms.
 The Niger is the third longest river in Africa after the Nile and the Congo.
 It moves 7,000 m^{3}/s water at Onitsha, which is more than a hundred times as much as the Thames in London (65 m^{3}/s) and almost three times as much as the Missouri river (2,450 m^{3}/s) before reaching St. Louis.
 The Niger also separates Nigeria's populous southwest from the oil-rich southeast.
 The currently only bridge at Onitsha, a 1960s steel truss structure with two lanes, is hopelessly overloaded, due in no small part to the fact that it must accommodate flying traders, handcart drivers, cargo-carrying people and the occasional herd of goats in addition to (and between) cars.

 The phrase Second Niger Bridge, may sound misleading as there are already seven major bridges over the Niger in Nigeria alone (not to mention in countries like Niger or Benin).
 It is therefore also known as the Second Onitsha Bridge.